Complex and Adaptive Dynamical Systems: A Primer: Environmental Model Building

-\underline{\bf Neural networks for time series analysis}\\ The simple recurrent network can be generalized in several ways, e.g.\ additional hidden layers result in a nonlinear state space dynamics.
+\runinhead{Neural Networks for Time Series Analysis} The simple recurrent network can be generalized in several ways, e.g.\ additional hidden layers result in a non-linear state space dynamics.
 More complex layouts lead to more powerful prediction capabilities, but there is a trade-off.
 Complex neural networks with lots of hidden layers and recurrent connections need very big training data.
-There is also the danger of over-fitting the data, when the model has more free parameters than the input.
+There is also the danger of overfitting the data, when the model has more free parameters than the input.

-\underline{\bf Time series analysis for cognitive systems}\\ For most technical applications one is interested exclusively in the time-prediction capability of the algorithm employed.
-Pure time-series prediction is however of limited use for a cognitive system.
-An algorithm which allows to predict future events and which generates at the same time models of the environment is however extremely useful for a cognitive system.
+\runinhead{Time Series Analysis for Cognitive Systems} For most technical applications one is interested exclusively in the time prediction capability of the algorithm employed and an eventual spontaneous generation of abstract concepts is not of interest.
+Pure time series prediction is, however, of limited use for a cognitive system.
+An algorithm allowing the prediction of future events that at the same time generates models of the environment is, however, extremely useful for a cognitive system.

-This is the case for state space models, as they generate explicit proposals for the underlying environmental states describing the input data.
-For the simple recurrent network these proposals are generated in the hidden units.
-The activation state of the hidden units can be used by the network for further cognitive information processing via a simple feature extraction procedure, see Fig.\ \ref{cogSys_fig_simpleRecurrent}, e.g.\ by a Kohonen layer.\footnote{A Kohonen network is an example of a neural classifier via an one-winners-take all architecture, see e.g.\ Ballard (2000).}